-- Withdraw funding with immediate effect; - Withdraw funding at the end of the current funded period (or the following half-term, should there be insufficient time to give parents due notice); or - Withdraw funding following notification of the outcome of the next Ofsted inspection, should the setting receive a second inadequate.
+- Withdraw funding with immediate effect. - Withdraw funding at the end of the current funded period (or the following half-term, should there be insufficient time to give parents due notice); or - Withdraw funding following notification of the outcome of the next Ofsted inspection, should the setting receive a second inadequate.

 The outcome of the panel will be conveyed to the provider within two working days and a formal letter sent to the provider within five working days.
+The provider should inform parents of the intention to withdraw funding and associated timescales.

 The provider will have 10 working days from the issue of the letter to appeal the decision about the timescale for funding withdrawal.
 Please note that there is no option to appeal against the Local Authority's statutory duty to withdraw funding from inadequate settings.
-Any appeal should clearly set out the grounds for contesting the decision about when funding would be withdrawn and be made in writing to the Assistant Director of Commissioning at Surrey County Council.
+Any appeal should clearly set out the grounds for contesting the decision about when funding would be withdrawn and be made in writing to the Director of Commissioning at Surrey County Council.

-A panel to include the Assistant Director of Commissioning as Chair and two other senior managers will be convened.
+A panel to include the Director of Commissioning as Chair and two other senior managers will be convened.
 One member of the original panel will be present to explain the process followed and rationale behind the decision taken by the Withdrawal of Funding Panel.
-The appeal will be considered and the provider will be notified of the appeals panel decision within three working days.
+The appeal will be considered, and the provider will be notified of the appeals panel decision within three working days.

-Should the provider choose not to appeal, or if the decision is upheld by the Appeal Panel, Surrey County Council will write to the parents of the children claiming their funded early education hours at the setting to advise them that funding is being withdrawn and the related timescales.
-These letters will be sent out within 10 working days.

-If the provider receives an Ofsted inspection before the funding is withdrawn and the inspection outcome is no longer inadequate then the provider will continue to receive funding and will remain on the Surrey Directory of Providers and List of FEET providers.
+Should the provider choose not to appeal, or if the decision is upheld by the Appeal Panel, the provider must write to the parents of the children claiming their funded early education hours at the setting to advise them that funding is being withdrawn and the related timescales.
+If the provider receives an Ofsted inspection before the funding is withdrawn and the inspection outcome is no longer inadequate, then the provider will continue to receive funding and will remain on the Surrey Directory of Providers.

-If an Ofsted inspection outcome of requires improvement or above is received after the funding has been withdrawn, the provider will need to re-register on the Surrey Directory of Providers and List of FEET providers following the standard process.
+If an Ofsted inspection outcome of requires improvement or above is received after the funding has been withdrawn, the provider will need to re-register on the Surrey Directory of Providers following the standard process.

-Appendix 7 - Inadequate appeals process flowchart
+Appendix 2 - Appeals process flowchart